Sett17/mdpaper/paper_simple.md

 ### Workflow

 Throughout the phase, my workflow was predominantly guided by a meeting twice a week.
 In these meetings, I presented the current state of my work, and discussed the next steps with my two colleagues in this project.
 My workday changed a lot during the duration of my involvement in the project.
 This is due to the fact that I had to make myself comfortable with the new tools and the already quite mature codebase of PeekabooAV.
 After I acquainted myself with the Docker tools and the overall structure of the PeekabooAV codebase, I incrementally created each part of the pipeline.
-This process started with PeekabooAV itself, and culminated with the 3 other services together with their respective containers.
+This process started with PeekabooAV itself, and culminated with the 3 other services together with their respective containers. [@Chooseopen] [@AtosWorldgridCompany] [@Curl]

 ### Open Source